Bond Futures Delivery Notices

 * After this day, long position holders risk being assigned for delivery.

-"d-2" Delivery process: delivery notice (d-2), assignment notice (d-1) and delivery day (d)
+"d-1" Delivery process: delivery notice (d-1), assignment notice (d) and delivery day (d)

-Sellers of CGB contracts initiate the delivery sequence at any time during a period that begins two business days prior to the first business day of the delivery month.
+Sellers of CGB contracts initiate the delivery sequence at any time during a period that begins one business day prior to the first business day of the delivery month.
 While deliveries continue until the end of the month, trading in the deliverable contract stops on the seventh business day preceding the last business day of the delivery month.
 Sellers have the right to select the specific issue that they will deliver, as long as the issue satisfies the delivery criteria specified by MX.

 Delivery notice day

-The delivery process begins when, on the second business day preceding any business day of the delivery month, the seller (short) provides to CDCC, a delivery notice.
+The delivery process begins when, on the first business day preceding any business day of the delivery month, the seller (short) provides to CDCC, a delivery notice.
 Tender of the delivery notice on tender day must take place before 5:30 p.m. or before such time set by the clearing corporation, although the futures trading session end at 4:30 p.m..

 Assignment day